zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 If you're having problems with the install or post-install, ask for help.

-Mac users can also install VMs, but the experience is sometimes not as good as PC users.

 ### Install Linux on PC ###

 This is the native way to run Linux, but it may change your PC permanently.